grafana/agent/docs/sources/flow/setup/deploy-agent.md

 ![](../../../assets/deploy-agent/daemonset.png)

-Each Agent requires opening an outgoing connection for each remote endpoint it’s shipping data to.
+Each Grafana Agent requires you to open an outgoing connection for each remote endpoint it’s shipping data to.
 This can lead to NAT port exhaustion on the egress infrastructure.
 Each egress IP can support up to (65535 - 1024 = 64511) outgoing connections on different ports.
 So, if all agents are shipping metrics